 5.2.4.1.1 General description

-This solution which relying on CHF/5G Converged Charging System for satellite backhaul charging, addresses the Key Issue#2.1, Key Issue#2.2 .
+This solution which relying on CHF/5G Converged Charging System for satellite backhaul charging, addresses the Key Issue#2.1, Key Issue#2.2 and Key Issue#2.X.

 During the PDU Session establishment procedure, if the AMF is aware that a satellite backhaul is used towards 5G AN, the AMF may report this to SMF.
 If AMF is aware that satellite backhaul category changes (e.g. at handover), the AMF reports the current satellite backhaul category and indicates the satellite backhaul category change to SMF.